platformatic/platformatic/docs/getting-started/quick-start-guide.md

 :::tip

-Take a look at the [REST API reference](/docs/reference/sql-openapi/introduction.md) for an overview of the REST interface that the API provides.
+If you would like to know more about what routes are automatically available, take a look at the [REST API reference](/docs/reference/sql-openapi/introduction.md) for an overview of the REST interface that the generated API provides.

 :::